developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 rabbitmq-to-mongodb   0/0     0            0           7m5s
 ```

 # 8-2.
-Publish 2 Messages as test
+Publish some Messages as a test
 You might use the Json below:
 ```
 {"EmployeeID":1,"FirstName":"Yukichi","LastName":"Fukuzawa"}